SeleniumK/data_structures2/README.md

-# Data Structures
+# Data Structures & Sorting Algorithms
-A collection of classical data structures
+A collection of classical data structures and Sorting Algorithms

 ## BST
 A self balancing binary search tree.